 Retaliation also violates employment discrimination laws.
 Any act that punishes an employee for asserting the right to be free from discrimination or harassment is unlawful retaliation.
 The same law protects employees who assist discrimination and harassment victims by helping them file or investigate claims, or by testifying on their behalf in official proceedings.

 Victims of discrimination, harassment, and wage law violations turn to The Cooper Law Firm for assistance.
 We help victims recover appropriate remedies, including reinstatement, unpaid wages, and other compensation provided by law.
-If you believe you were the victim of an improper employment practice in California, contact the Los Angeles employment attorneys at The Cooper Law Firm to obtain an evaluation of your case.
+If you believe you were the victim of an improper employment practice in California, contact the California employment attorneys at The Cooper Law Firm to obtain an evaluation of your case.